liorkobi/sqe-hw3/README.md

 We tested the quiz module that allows for creating and taking quizzes.
 We chose to test the following user stories:

-*User story:* A teacher adds a new quiz to the course with two yes/no questions
+*User story:* A user tries to add product to his wishlist

-*Preconditions:* There is a course with a teacher
+*Preconditions:* there is a logged in user and at least one product in the system

-*Expected outcome:* The quiz is added to the course.
+*Expected outcome:* the product is added to the user's wishlist.

-*User story:* A students attempts a quiz and answers correctly.
+*User story:* user wnts to register the website.

-*Preconditions:* There is a course with a quiz with two yes/no questions and the quiz grade is calculated automatically and the grade is visible to the students upon submission.
+*Preconditions:* none.

-*Expected outcome:* The student receives 100.
+*Expected outcome:* user registered and logged in successfuly.
 $$

 ## How we tested